bonde/bonde.github.com/_posts/2009-10-8-whats-this-all-about.md

 This involves some feature detection using the open source computer vision library from Intel called [OpenCV](http://opencv.willowgarage.com/wiki/).
 The code is primarily written in Python using bindings supplied by OpenCV.
-The program code and report are hosted here on github but be warned, the report is written in danish.
+The program code and report are hosted here on GitHub but be warned, the report is written in danish.
 Check the repository out at <http://github.com/thorlund/gyldnesnit>.

-It was in the start-up of the bachelor project that I became aware of this fantastic site called github and the possibility of hosting my webpage here.
+It was in the start-up of the bachelor project that I became aware of this fantastic site called GitHub and the possibility of hosting my webpage here.
 I was planning on setting up my own server, but stumbling across [ahf's](http://www.0x90.dk/) personal blog I discovered [Jekyll](http://jekyllrb.com/) and found it to be exactly what I was looking